sideshowtee1003/Agent-Based-Modelling/README.md

 ## Testing

 Automated testing is set up in the code to ensure the software is working as expected.
 If using Spyder, testing will be printed to the console.
-	- Every time a wolf agent "eats" a sheep agent, "A WOLF HAS EATEN A SHEEP! (total storage) in total!" is printed to the console, to ensure eating function is working correctly, and count9ing wolf agents storage.
+	- Every time a wolf agent "eats" a sheep agent, "A WOLF HAS EATEN A SHEEP! (total storage) in total!" is printed to the console, to ensure eating function is working correctly, and counting wolf agents storage.
 	- To ensure the stopping condition is working as intended, upon the stopping condition being met, each of the remaining sheep agents will have their XY co-ords and storage amount printed (this should be in excess of 500 if working correctly)
 	- To test that the sheep agents are sharing with their neighbours.
 Line 61 should be uncommented in agentframework.py.
 This will print the amount shared, and individual new storage total.